Plan Your Budget

 Study abroad can be expensive.
 With planning, though, you can have an affordable and safe experience.
 Check out these resources and tips to make the most out of your travel without breaking your bank.

 The International Student Identification Card (ISIC) provides you two valuable services: it is widely accepted abroad as a form of photo identification; and it can offer you discounted or free admission to many historical and cultural sites around the world.
-You can purchase an ISIC at the K-State Student Union Passport Center.

 No matter where you travel, you will most likely have to exchange some hard currency and carry cash.
 As a result, you need to be aware of the current exchange rates for the currency of your host nation relative to the U.S. dollar.
 You can find exchange rates on Xe, using an internet search, or downloading an app to your mobile phone.